mlswg/mls-protocol/draft-ietf-mls-protocol.md

 field of the GroupInfo struct, while existing members can compute it directly.

-Each Commit message updates these hashes by way of its enclosing MLSAuthenticatedContent.
-The MLSAuthenticatedContent struct is split into ConfirmedTranscriptHashInput and InterimTranscriptHashInput.
+Each Commit message updates these hashes by way of its enclosing AuthenticatedContent.
+The AuthenticatedContent struct is split into ConfirmedTranscriptHashInput and InterimTranscriptHashInput.
 The former is used to update the confirmed transcript hash and the latter to update the interim transcript hash.